Skip to Content

 Bollard Spacing & Layout Considerations

-Bollard spacing is typically determined by the intended function of the installation.
-Spacing that is too wide may allow vehicle encroachment, while spacing that is too tight can restrict wheelchair access or interfere with pedestrian flow.
+Bollard spacing is generally determined by the intended function of the installation.
+Spacing that is too wide may allow vehicle encroachment, while spacing that is too tight can restrict wheelchair access or impede pedestrian flow.

-In safety and access-control applications, spacing is often selected to:
+In safety and access-control applications, spacing is typically designed to:

-• Prevent vehicle passage while allowing pedestrian access
+• Prevent vehicle passage while maintaining safe pedestrian access

 • Protect equipment or building elements without creating unnecessary obstructions

-Minimum and maximum spacing guidelines are commonly established during site design and should account for vehicle size, turning radius, and anticipated traffic patterns.
-Consistent spacing also improves visual alignment and overall site appearance.
+Minimum and maximum spacing guidelines are usually established during site design and should consider vehicle size, turning radius, and anticipated traffic patterns.
+Consistent spacing also enhances visual alignment and contributes to overall site appearance.

-Bollard spacing and embedment depth are typically determined by site conditions, intended function, and local regulatory requirements.
-Installations are commonly designed to restrict vehicle access while maintaining appropriate pedestrian clearance.
-Depending on the application, building codes, fire access requirements, or site-specific standards may influence layout, height, and depth, making coordination with project plans and reviewing requirements with the applicable authority essential.
+Bollard spacing and embedment depth are determined by site conditions, intended function, and applicable local regulations.
+Installations are commonly designed to restrict vehicle access while preserving appropriate pedestrian clearance.
+Depending on the application, building codes, fire access requirements, or site-specific standards may also influence layout, height, and depth, making coordination with project plans and consultation with the relevant authority essential essential.

 Excavation Diameter & Hole Sizing